 The Dutch Palace (Mattancherry Palace) was built by the Portuguese and later renovated by the Dutch.
 It features beautiful murals and has exquisite architecture.
 It’s currently a museum which exhibits the history of the Rajas of Kochi.
 It was interesting to read about all of the different rulers and their relationships with other parts of India and the world.
 Unfortunately, no photos were allowed.

-Museums / Art
+Museums / Art in Fort Kochi

 I happened to be in town during the Biennale which gave us an abundance of art to see.
-Despite that, there seems to be a lot of art galleries in Fort Cochin.
+Despite that, there seems to be a lot of art galleries in Fort Kochi.
 I saw a short film with another backpacker that was so bizarre, I don’t think I could even describe it.
 Let’s just say there was an octopus with a pug head flying through the sky.
 I also stumbled upon a few smaller exhibits that were really interesting and worth checking out.

 Kerala Folklore Museum